ValldHebron-Bioinformatics/minMutFinder/README.md

 ### Limitations:
 - As of now, **minMutFinder** has only been tested on viral sequencing data.
-- Only available for Illumina sequencing data.
+- Only available for Illumina® sequencing data.

 ### Current Thresholds:
 - **Allele Frequency (AF) ≥ 5%**